How to change SYS password on ExaCC Gen 2

 Repeat these steps on the DR servers.

-TDE Wallet password
+TDE Wallet Password

 The TDE wallet password should be the same as SYS password to reduce confusion in the future.
-It’s a good practice to change the TDE wallet password the same time we do SYS.
+It’s a good practice to change the TDE wallet password at the same time we do SYS.

 Log into the container database as SYSDBA, and run: